 They both provided us with much-needed help in reporting a variety of stories during the busy and vacation-filled summer schedule.
 Both were journalism interns, college students who are interested in pursuing a career in newspapers.

 Both are Navajo.

 Why is it important to share that?
 For several reasons, starting with a sincere hope that more Navajo students in high school and college will consider a career in journalism.
-It is a dynamic field for career-minded folks who like the idea of every day being different.

 And while newspapers in some parts of the nation are struggling to maintain circulation, ours is going strong in an area where the digital divide still exists and prevents many people from reading their news online.
 That isn't stopping The Daily Times from growing its online offerings, and you'll read more soon about that excitement in another column.